FrBernad/HTTPD-PROXY/README.md

 ## Management Service
 A management service client is provided by the proxy.
-The **httpctl** file communicates with the maganement service on the default port and address.
-This client allows you to change the proxy settings in real time and retrieve usefull information.
+The **httpctl** file communicates with the management service on the default port and address.
+This client allows you to change the proxy settings in real time and retrieve useful information.
 The provided functionalities are:
 - **Request the number of historical connections.**
 - **Request the number of concurrent connections.**
 - **Request the number of bytes sent.**
 - **Request the number of bytes received.**
-- **Request the number of total bytes transfered.**
+- **Request the number of total bytes transferred.**
 - **Request I/O buffer sizes.**
 - **Request selector timeout.**
 - **Request the maximum amount of concurrent.**
 - **Request the number of failed connections.**
 - **Set I/O buffer size.**
 - **Set selector timeout.**
-- **Enable or disable disectors.**
+- **Enable or disable dissectors.**

 ## PERCY Protocol
 The **PERCY protocol** used to communicate with the proxy management service is defined in the **percy_protocol.txt** file.
-This file describes the protocol standards that allows a client to create a succesful self made implementation.
+This file describes the protocol standards that allows a client to create a successful self-made implementation.